A GUIDE TO THE MOST PROMINENT FAMILIES IN GUILD GUARDIAN SOCIETY

 Represented by a peacock in full tail display, the Benisses are known for their ability to produce beauty glamours and love spells so convincing that the recipients will swear they’d enjoyed a whirlwind romance in a single night.
 Most of society’s great beauties – both male and female - come from the Benisse family, resulting in advantageous marriages to every prominent family in the magical social register.
 But it’s rare to find a Benisse settled into a happy life.
 Unions based on love spells are rarely joyful and never last.

 What’s known about the Drummond’s history or wealthy is as sparse as the spindly tree that represents their house.
 Masters of wards and home protection, the Drummonds are secretive and suspicious of all other families.
 Their political influences waxes and wans depending on the generation.
-A reluctance to intermarry with other families has resulted in some … interesting descendants.

 Almost nothing is known about House Grimstelle, a once-powerful family wiped from existence following their dangerous dabbling with necromancy.
 The less said about them, the better.